How to Read a Blue Cross Blue Shield Insurance Card

 Your group number identifies your employer or organization’s insurance contract with BCBS.
 If you have coverage through work, this number groups your plan with your employer’s benefits package.

-For those covered through Independence Blue Cross, the group number works the same way it links your insurance policy to the specific employer or plan type you belong to.
+For those covered through Independence Blue Cross, the group number works the same way linking your insurance policy to the specific employer or plan type you belong to.
 Providers use this number to bill claims correctly and verify coverage.

 Tip: If you ever need to call customer service, both your member ID and group number will likely be required.